JSybrandt/agatha/README.md

 Pymoliere depends on the pytorch [SciBert][scibert] text embedding model `scibert-scivocab-uncased` that can be [downloaded here][scibert_download].
-Here's some steps to download, extract, and prepare this model.
+However, if you just want to get started quickly, you can skip this step and just use a standard bert pretrained model, such as the default choice of `bert-base-uncased` (trained on English books and Wikipedia, will be downloaded for you on first run).
+Here's some steps to download, extract, and prepare the more advanced model.

 ```bash
 cd <location you want to store the model>